Waterproof or Water-Resistant? Watch Depth Ratings Explained

 Understanding the Terminology: Waterproof vs. Water-Resistant

 'Waterproof' implies that a watch is completely impervious to water under any circumstances, suggesting that it will remain unharmed regardless of the depth or duration of water exposure.
-However, this term can be misleading because no watch is entirely immune to water pressure indefinitely, especially under extreme conditions.
+However, this term can be misleading because no watch is entirely immune to water pressure at all depths and for all periods of time.
 Recognizing this, the Federal Trade Commission (FTC) banned the term 'waterproof' in advertising for watches in the 1960s.
+The FTC found the term potentially misleading, as no product can guarantee complete imperviousness to water in all conditions.

 A Brief History: Rolex and the Invention of Waterproof Watches